doedje/jquery.soap/README.md

 });
 ```

-_**NOTE**: the **param** is used as a key.
-If no param is specified in the options passed to **$.soap** all options are stored in the globalConfig, there won't be a soapRequest.
+_**NOTE**: the **data** parameter is used as a key.
+If no data is specified in the options passed to **$.soap** all options are stored in the globalConfig, there won't be a soapRequest.
 When a method is specified the globalConfig will be used and all options passed to **$.soap** will overrule those in globalConfig, but keep in mind, they won't be overwritten!_

 WS-Security
 -----------